acmumn/website/content/events/2022-04-18-project-meeting-5.md

 ## What is this specific meeting for?

-We will be continue working on the selected projects from the last meeting (specific details TBA), finishing them up.
+We will be continue working from where we left off in the last meeting, ideally getting close to finishing up all displays (transit, weather, rss, visualization) for the eInk display.

 ## When will we be meeting?